56-year-old Juli Inkster shoots 64 in Founders Cup

 Inkster has won seven major championships and 31 overall LPGA Tour titles, the last in 2006.
 She made the last her nine Solheim Cup appearances as a player in 2011.

-Coming off a Legends Tour victory two weeks ago in Sun City West, the Hall of Famer finished at 16-under 272 at Desert Ridge.
-She opened with rounds of 65, 73 and 70.
+Coming off a Legends Tour victory two weeks ago in Sun City West, the Hall of Famer tied for 24th at 16-under 272 at Desert Ridge - nine strokes behind winner Anna Nordqvist.
+Inkster opened with rounds of 65, 73 and 70.

 ''In order to win out here, you've got to play four really good rounds, four low rounds,'' she said.